-It was the ‘formative’ months between the 7th April 1962 to March 1963 that found future members of the Rolling Stones visiting the subterranean basement bar, located opposite Ealing Broadway station.
+It was the formative months between 7 April 1962 and March 1963 that found future members of the Rolling Stones visiting the subterranean basement club, located opposite Ealing Broadway station.
 Alexis Korner’s band Blues Incorporated provided blues jams with Mick becoming a regular feature on vocals and Brian Jones & Keith Richards guesting on guitar.

-12th July 1962, would be the “Rollin” Stones first official gig (Marquee Club).
-Regular Saturday slots at Ealing would then be taken by the band…….22 Rolling Stones gigs would follow.
+12 July 1962, would be the “Rollin” Stones first official gig, at the Marquee Club.
+Regular Saturday slots at Ealing would then be taken by the band and 22 Rolling Stones gigs would follow.

 British Rhythm and Blues 1962

-The combination of ELECTRIC guitars and pounding drums, all playing music whose primary inspiration and source were Black American Blues records, is what British Rhythm and Blues was all about and Ealing was its first hub.
+The combination of electric guitars and pounding drums, all playing music whose primary inspiration and source were black American blues records, is what British rhythm and blues was all about, with Ealing was its first hub.

-In 2012, six of the top 10 guitarists featured in Rolling Stone magazine have links with the Ealing scene.
+In 2012, six of the top 10 guitarists named in a Rolling Stone magazine article had links with the Ealing scene.

-The passing of Jim Marshall the founder of Marshall Amplification (a company that started two miles away in Hanwell) would be world news.
-Black American Blues Artists such as Leadbelly and Muddy Waters would have gained some of the recognition they deserved amongst mainsteam American audiences and whilst their music travelled to new continents beyond America.
+The passing of Jim Marshall the founder of Marshall Amplification (a company that started less than two miles away in Hanwell) was world news in April 2012.
+Black American blues artists such as Leadbelly and Muddy Waters would have gained some of the recognition they deserved amongst mainstream American audiences and whilst their music traveled to new continents beyond America.

 Following a visit to Ealing by Charlie Watts in March 2012, Ealing’s historical connections have been affirmed in a growing number of books, documentaries and film projects that mention the area’s past contributions.
-Late 2016 saw mentions of Ealing’s Rolling Stone connections: review’s of the Stones Album ‘Blue and Lonesome’, CBS ‘Sunday Morning’ and Robert Fricke at Rolling Stone Magazine were notable examples.
+Late 2016 saw mentions of Ealing’s Rolling Stones connections: reviews of the Stones Album ‘Blue and Lonesome’, CBS ‘Sunday Morning’ and Robert Fricke at Rolling Stone Magazine were notable examples.

-In absence of a sustainable venue in Ealing, The Ealing Club CIC has worked with numerous partners to raise awareness of Ealing’s Music heritage while inspiring new opportunities for LIVE MUSIC.
-Several events have been boosted or inspired by celebrating music heritage, most notably the Hanwell Hootie, The Ealing Blues Festival, EMFF, SoundBite Festival and Ealing Eclectic.
+In absence of a sustainable venue in Ealing, The Ealing Club Community Interest Company has worked with numerous partners to raise awareness of Ealing’s music heritage while inspiring new opportunities for live music.
+Several events have been boosted or inspired by celebrating music heritage, most notably the The Ealing Blues Festival, Hanwell Hootie, EMFF, SoundBite Festival and Ealing Eclectic.

-On 6th May 2017, expect the largest Hanwell Hootie ever and in July, headline acts at the Ealing Blues Festival include Mungo Jerry, the Blockheads.
+On 6 May 2017 saw the largest ever Hanwell Hootie and in July 2017, headline acts at the Ealing Blues Festival included Mungo Jerry and the Blockheads.
 Arts Council funding is set to help push forward Ealing Eclectic once more, in late 2017.

-Plans are afoot for redevelopment of central Ealing and a growing number of people are showing interest in incorporating the roots of Ealing’s Music heritage into future developments.
-A feature film documentary, Suburban Steps To Rockland – The Story of The Ealing Club is essentially ready and waiting for distribution and presentation at film festivals.
-Perhaps, this last project can achieve more than any plaque or exhibition to boost opportunity for live music in West London…..
+Plans are afoot for redevelopment of central Ealing and a growing number of people are showing interest in incorporating the roots of Ealing’s music heritage into future developments.
+A feature film documentary, Suburban Steps To Rockland – The Story of The Ealing Club was premiered on 4 November 2017.
+Perhaps this last project can achieve more than any plaque or exhibition to boost opportunity for live music in West London.